Edb83/snake/README.md

   _A means of competing for a place on a global/regional leaderboard, with the ability to view existing records_

 - Gameplay customisations

-  _Beyond the classic implementation: Difficulty levels, special food, obstacles, graphical options_
+  _Beyond the classic implementation: special food changing playstyle (e.g. change of speed, increasing points, spawning more food objects, reducing size of snake body), different game modes (e.g. obstacles or wall sections within the  play area, a maze), graphical options (e.g. choice of snake colour, themes and particle effects)_

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>